HaschekSolutions/0xf.at/README.md

 3. Edit your level and test it on your site

 You can make a pull request if you want your level on the official 0xf.at site.

+# Trivia
+- The site was originally created to be used by computer science teachers only.
+The creator Christian Haschek [stated in his blog](http://blog.haschek.at/post/f7e62) that hackits are the first thing he teaches new classes to spark flames for computer science and security.
+- The name 0xfat was actually a coincidence as the creator wanted to buy a short URL because he wanted to make short domains for his projects.
+Later this seemed unnecessary for him and he implemented his idea of a hackit site for his students under this domain.
+- Users can't change or recover their passwords because the site uses the user password to encrypt a text file which contains all info about a user.
+If a password is lost, there is no way (other than brute force) to recover the stats.